 Each Part in Omnisphere can have its own ARPEGGIATOR, each with its own unique pattern settings.
 This means that up to eight arpeggiators can be running simultaneously, which is especially powerful when using STACK and LIVE Modes.

-There are many presets available to help get you started exploring the ARPEGGIATOR’s capabilities.
-Select different presets to hear the kinds of patterns that can be created.
-Patterns that you create or modify can be saved as presets for later use.
+There are lots of Arpeggiator presets available to help get you started.
+Patterns that you create or modify can be saved as User Presets.

 Engages the ARPEGGIATOR.